Need a Valentine’s Day treat that’s both delicious and adorable? I’ve got just what you need with these Red Velvet Truffles!

 4. Take a Tablespoon amount of the dough and roll it into a ball.
 It your dough is a little crumbly just smash it together until it sticks and then try to roll into a ball.
 (The cream cheese really helps it stick together!)

 Not only were these pretty to look at, they taste amazing too!
-They’re not overly sweet, but the cream cheese adds such a great richness and the white chocolate is the perfect complement!
+They’re not overly sweet, and the cream cheese adds such a great richness and the white chocolate is the perfect complement!

 Originally published February 4, 2016